Orange City LGBT Pride March: 2019

 The fourth Pride march was held on 16 February.
 This was the first Pride March organised after consensual same sex sexual acts, that were previously criminalised under the Section 377 of IPC, were decriminalised on 6 September 2018.
 As a part of pre-pride events, the film Evening Shadows was screened in Nagpur.

 2020

 The fifth Pride march was held on 18 January 2020, from Samvidhan Square.
 Present during the march were Sarathi trust office bearers Anand Chandrani, Nikunj Joshi, members of LGBTQI community and citizens from Nagpur and cities around.

+2023

+The sixth edition Pride march was held on 7 January 2023, from Samvidhan Square.
+This event happened after a two year break in 2021 and 2022 due to the COVID-19 pandemic.